Welcome to the WIAN mentorship scheme.

 Is there an age-limit for mentees?

-There is no age-limit per se, however this programme is for entry-level candidates, and each scheme has a limit on the level of experience participants can have.
+Given that this is a programme is for entry-level candidates, and each scheme has a limit on the level of experience participants can have, there is an age-limit for mentees.
+Applicants must be between the ages of 18 and 28 to be eligible to participate in this programme.

 I've participated in the programme as a mentee before.
 Can I apply again?